ConvFormer: Revisiting Transformer for Sequential User Modeling: Problem statement

 \section{Problem statement}

-To formulate the problem of sequential user modeling, let $\mathcal{U}$ and $\mathcal{I}$ be the set of users and items, respectively.
-For sequential user modeling with implicit feedback, a user $u\in\mathcal{U}$ is described by a $\mathrm{L}$-length user behavior sequence $S_u=\{i_{1, u},\cdots,i_{\mathrm{L},u}\}$, which is composed of chronologically-ordered items that interacted with the user.
-Then, the problem involves using the user behavior sequence $S_u$ to model the likelihood of the next item that the user $u$ might interact with, \ie $p(i_{\mathrm{L}+1}|S_u)$.
+In the context of sequential user modeling, we consider a user $u\in\mathcal{U}$ characterized by a user behavior sequence $S_u=\{i_{1, u},\cdots,i_{\mathrm{L},u}\}$ of length $\mathrm{L}$, which includes chronologically-ordered items with which the user has interacted.
+The objective is to model the likelihood of the next item that the user may interact with, denoted as $p(i_{\mathrm{L}+1}|S_u)$.